 These are available on Kindle only, although in some instances there may be other eBook formats available on the House of D Lulu page.

-KINDLE ONLY Short story: Hannah Matchmaker is struggling to make progress as fast as she’d like at Rollerderby, until she gets her hands on some new skates… A story for fans of Rollerderby who are already pretty au fait with the jargon.
+HANNAH MATCHMAKER’S NEW SKATES (KINDLE ONLY): Short story: Hannah Matchmaker is struggling to make progress as fast as she’d like at Rollerderby, until she gets her hands on some new skates… A story for fans of Rollerderby who are already pretty au fait with the jargon.

-DIGITAL ONLY.
+SAINT GRIMBALD’S MEN (DIGITAL ONLY):.
 Comes in Kindle and ePub formats.
 A short body-horror story set in a monastery, where one troubled young novice has just begun to experience unsettling and apparently untameable desires.

-KINDLE ONLY: A short story set in space.
+VESSEL 151-B (KINDLE ONLY): A short story set in space.
 Calvin wakes up alone in an intergenerational space flight that once held his entire civilisation, and tries at first to make sense of this, then to cope with his loneliness.

-Companion piece to The Renaka Device (above).
+THE TRAITOR (KINDLE ONLY): Companion piece to The Renaka Device (above).
 Twenty years after the Revolution, the journalist Shukach Istynyya is permitted to speak with the Revolutionary Republic’s number one enemy, in a once-in-a-lifetime interview.
 “It might be any man within the cell that I am brought to face, but the Party is honest, and the Party is just, and the man in the cell is called Lubach Zahradnik, and he is The Traitor.”

 Individual Short Stories as Melissa Snowdon

-David Winthorpe meets Simon Beckett off his flight home with a special gift in mind.
+PANTSGIVING (KINDLE ONLY): David Winthorpe meets Simon Beckett off his flight home with a special gift in mind.
 Things don’t entirely go to plan, but that’s okay.
 Short gay erotic fiction from the author of The Breaking of M, and Tame.

 Collects the poems of 2011 and 2012 and is available in print, Kindle, and PDF (by emailing me).
 Covers topics as diverse as the history of disease in London, the life cycle of universes, minimalism in art, and a survival tactic for the chronically depressed; the effects of revolution, love, death, the London underground, and the physics of sound.

-This is a collection of rants, essays, lists, and other marginalia and arguments relating to the awfulness that is attempting to write novels, short stories, and poetry.
+HOW NOT TO WRITE BY SOMEONE WHO MOSTLY DOESN’T: This is a collection of rants, essays, lists, and other marginalia and arguments relating to the awfulness that is attempting to write novels, short stories, and poetry.
 You fool!
 Put this book down and back away slowly.
 It is not for polishing your ego at all!